jammerware/pandashape/README.md

 transformed_df.head()
 ```

+## Upcoming improvements

+- Allow the user to constrain describers to specific columns (by name or `Columns` enum value)

 ## Acknowledgments

 Special thanks to the other members of the [Sustainable Social Computing Lab](https://ssc-pitt.github.io/) at the University of Pittsburgh for their support, ideas, and contributions.